govau/frontdoor/ui/src/content/accessibility.md

 We want to provide our information for everyone, including people with a disability.

-Please <a href="#" target="_blank" rel="external noreferrer">[TODO]get in touch with us</a> if anything on this site is inaccessible to you or you experience problems accessing our content.
+Please <a href="#footer-feedback">send us feedback</a> if anything on this site is inaccessible to you or you experience problems accessing our content.